Your stay at Arkaba includes twice-daily, safari-style exploration across our 60,000 acre conservation property.

 Arkaba’s abundance of wildlife, sweeping vistas and stunning sunrises and sunsets offer both the novice and experienced photographers first-class opportunities to take magical photographs.
 At certain times of the year we run specific photography courses.
 Please enquire for more details >

-This half to full day experience includes the ‘Geological Trail’ which crosses rocks 525 to 640-million years old.
+Visit the ‘Geological Trail’ which crosses rocks 525 to 640-million years old.
 Fossils of the unique Ediacaran fauna can be seen in the Rawnsley Quartzite formation and Brachina Gorge is the best location to look for the Endangered Yellow Footed Rock Wallaby – the poster marsupial of the region.
-A full day trip includes a stop at the famous Prairie Hotel for lunch.

 The fossils preserved in the ancient sea-floor at Ediacara in the Flinders Ranges record the first known multicellular animal life on Earth that predates the Cambrian.
 This diverse and exquisitely preserved community of ancient organisms represents a significant snapshot of our geological heritage.